abhiwand/atk/doc/source/dev_ipython.rst

 Introduction
 ------------

-These instructions show how to use the |TA| server through `IPython <http://ipython.org/>`__.
+These instructions show how to use the |PACKAGE| server through `IPython <http://ipython.org/>`__.
-This is a guide through the IPython setup needed to communicate with an |TA|
+This is a guide through the IPython setup needed to communicate with an |PACKAGE|
 service on a remote cluster.
 With an understanding of this information, the Python REST client can be accessed from a remote host through an IPyhon shell or notebook server.